A Russian missile in the Ukrainian field.

 “Now, the sea blockade is the most pressing issue.
 With that, Russians are targeting not only Ukraine but also the whole world.
 In that way, the Russian aggression is having a direct impact on us, and we do not even realise that.
 As the Ukrainian farmers cannot ship out their harvest from the last year to a customer outside of Ukraine, all their forward contracts are terminated.
 This generates losses as we speak because farmers are not being paid.

 “And the next year is going to be similar as in the effect of the blockade our storages are filled with last year’s stocks of grain.
 When the new harvest comes, there will be no space to store it and no space to dry it.
 That’s when the food security around the planet will be at risk”, Rybachenko explains.

-What is being done by the Russian government today in Ukraine is a genocide.
-How many more nights will we have to watch a civilisation having to extract bombs from their fields?
-Watching millions of Ukrainians being affected and now we will watch this extend onto billions of plates globally.
+What is being done by the Russian government today in Ukraine is criminal.
+How many nights will we have to watch a nation having to extract bombs from their fields?
+Watching millions of Ukrainians being affected, we will watch this extend onto billions of plates globally.
 The sooner it ends, the better for us all.